aws/aws-cdk/packages/aws-cdk-lib/aws-ec2/README.md

 provider.connections.allowFrom(ec2.Peer.ipv4('1.2.3.4/8'), ec2.Port.tcp(80));
 ```

-You can also customize the characteristics of your NAT instances, as well as their initialization scripts:
+You can also customize the characteristics of your NAT instances, including their security group,
+as well as their initialization scripts:

 ```ts
 declare const bucket: s3.Bucket;